PortPy-Project/CompressRTP/README.md

 CompressRTP code is distributed under **Apache License 2.0 with Commons Clause**, and is available for non-commercial academic purposes.

 ## Reference
-If you find our work useful in your research or if you use parts of this code, please cite the following paper:

 ```

 @article{Adeli2024Randomized,